gt-cec/kfeighws-guide/README.md

 ## Conclusion

 That's all!
 Please update this guide as things change, and reach out if you have any questions about anything covered in the guide.
+We dropped a lot of money on this computer, so make the most of it :)